phpDocumentor/phpDocumentor/docs/manual/Configuration.rst

         <file>bin/*</php>
         <directory>src</directory>
         <directory>tes??</directory>
+        <ignore>test/*</ignore>
       </files>

 It is allowed to use relative paths here; just remember that these are relative from the working directory where you execute DocBlox in.

-It is possible to specify specific files or a specific set of files using the element.
+It is possible to specify specific files or a specific set of **files** using the element.
 As with the -f parameter it supports wildcards.

-In addition you can also provide entire directory trees using the element.
+In addition you can also provide entire **directory** trees using the element.
 This also supports the use of wildcards.
 Please note that in contrary to the element that the element is recursive and will tell DocBlox to process all files contained in this folder and every subfolder.

+In some cases you will have to **ignore** certain files in your project; examples of these can be third party libraries and/or tests.
+In this case you can use the *ignore* element and provide a pattern (not a path) to ignore.
+This if you provide ``*test*`` it will ignore any file or directory containing the text *test* in it.

+The *starting point* or *base directory* for the ignore directive is the *Project Root*; which is the highest folder that all files share in common.
+Thus if you provide a single directory and that does not contain any parseable files and only on subfolder (which does contain parseable files) then the *Project Root* if not the given folder but the subfolder.

+    **Confusing?** We can imagine.
+This behavior will **change** slightly before version 1.0 of DocBlox to the following: when only one directory is provided and no other files; then the given directory is the *Project Root*.
+In all other cases the previously mentioned behaviour is still used.

 Reference
 ---------